Start with the Basics

 - Gifting – 529 College Savings Plans are a great way to gift.
 They are also an effective estate planning tool.

 - Documents I – Review your documents for beneficiaries and special bequests.
-Verify that your “Estate” is not the beneficiary of your IRA assets.
+Except in very specific situations, verify that your “Estate” is not the beneficiary of your IRA assets.

 - Documents II – Establish or update health care proxies and consider adding one of your children, if appropriate.